Title: | A Simple Router for HTTP and WebSocket Requests |

 An optional function to run if a file is found.
 The function

-will recieve the request as the first argument, the response as the second,
+will receive the request as the first argument, the response as the second,

 and anything passed on through |